getodk/central-frontend/README.md

 ODK Central Frontend will be available on port 8989.

+Some ODK Central Frontend functionality requires HTTPS, for example, downloading files from ODK Central Backend.
+To access this functionality in development, one option is to use [`ngrok`](https://ngrok.com/download).
+By default, ODK Central Frontend is available on port 8989, so you can run `ngrok http 8989` to expose a temporary HTTPS URL that you can use.

 ## Deploying to production

 To build ODK Central Frontend files for production with minification, run `npm run build`.
 The files will be outputted to `dist/`.
 For more details on this command, see the [documentation for Vue CLI](https://cli.vuejs.org/).